abc123me/Nvidia-Fancontrol/README.md

 If you would be looking to continue developing this project consider contacting me.

 ## Progress
-Currently it is in its very early stages but still usable (I'm working on making it better)
+Currently it is in its early stages but usable
 ### TODO
 - Rewrite in C/C++ (in progress)
   - I already have a nice Thinkpad fan control program that I want it to be merged with